Quasiconformal Extensions of Harmonic Univalent Mappings of the Unit Disk: Introduction

 is a quasiconformal extension of $f$ to $\C$.
 Furthermore, the complex dilatation $\mu_F$ satisfies $|\mu_F|\le 1/\psi_1$ if $0<|b_1|<1$ under the condition \eqref{cond1}, or $|\mu_F|\le 2/\psi_2$ if $b_1=0$ under the condition \eqref{cond2}. \end{theorem}

-In Section $2$, we consider a function $f\in\har\seq$, with two sequences $\{\varphi_n\}$, $\{\psi_n\}$ not exactly same.
-As a refinement of Theorem \ref{thm:ghhs}, Theorem \ref{thm:ext} claims that $f\in\har$ under the condition \eqref{cond:1}, has a quasiconformal extension to the whole complex plane.
-A result of \cite{FKZ76} shows that any normalized bounded convex function, which is analytic and univalent in $\D$, has a quasiconformal extension to $\C$.
-We cannot guarantee this property for all convex functions.
-But with a strong sufficient coefficient condition considered in Theorem \ref{thm:cvx}, a harmonic convex function can be extended to the whole plane.
+A class of functions $f\in\har\seq$ with two sequences $\{\varphi_n\}$, $\{\psi_n\}$ not exactly same, is considered in Section $2$.
+As a refinement of Theorem \ref{thm:ghhs}, we claims that some functions $f\in\har\seq$ have a quasiconformal extension to the whole plane.
+It is known that any convex function $f\in\es$ has a quasiconformal extension to $\C$ if $|f|\leq C$, where $C$ is a constant (see \cite{FKZ76}).
+With a sufficient condition considered in Theorem \ref{thm:jaja}, similar result holds for harmonic convex functions.

-In Section $3$, we will give a main result as an application of Theorem \ref{thm:ext}.
-Lemma \ref{lem:coef} (see also \cite{MPS21}) gives a sufficient condition for $f\in\har$ to be harmonic strongly starlike.
-Under this condition, Theorem \ref{thm:ssa} shows that the mapping $f$ admits a quasiconformal extension to $\C$.
-Compared to the analytic case discussed in \cite{FKZ76}, the condition \eqref{eq:ci} has no need to be restricted by an additional $k$ with $k<1$, to obtain an explicit quasiconformal extension to $\C$.

-In this paper, we also consider a class of harmonic sense-preserving univalent mappings defined on the exterior unit disk $\Delta=\{z\in\C:|z|>1\}$ that map $\infty$ to $\infty$.
-This class was first introduced by Hengartner and Schober \cite{HG87} in 1987.
-Such mappings have the representation